mtalharaza9-ops/daynnight/VERCEL_SETUP.md

 ## 🚨 Troubleshooting

+### Environment Variable Errors
+- **"Secret does not exist"**: Use direct values, not @secret_name format
+- **Missing variables**: Ensure all variables are set in Vercel dashboard
+- **Wrong environment**: Set variables for Production, Preview, and Development

 ### Build Failures
 - Check build logs in Vercel dashboard
-- Ensure all environment variables are set
+- Ensure all environment variables are set correctly
 - Verify database connection strings

 ### Authentication Issues
-- Verify NEXTAUTH_SECRET is set (32+ characters)
+- Generate NEXTAUTH_SECRET: `openssl rand -base64 32`
-- Check NEXTAUTH_URL matches your domain
+- Check NEXTAUTH_URL matches your domain exactly
 - Ensure it starts with https:// in production

 ### Database Connection Errors